 There were relatively few countries with populations of greater than four million that had no medical schools (Eritrea and Somalia).
 At the individual country level, nearly half of all the world's medical schools are located in 10 countries including India, USA, China, Brazil, Japan, Mexico, Russia, South Korea, Iran, and France.
 On the other hand, 26 countries from Sub-Saharan Africa have one or no medical schools (Frenk et.al, 2010).
-As of 2006 data, four OIC countries: Iran, Turkey, Pakistan and Indonesia were ranked among the top-20 countries with the most active medical schools.
-On the other hand, there was only one active medical school in Guinea Bissau, Gabon and Surinam

 Adequate numbers of appropriately qualified human resources for health (HRH) are a critical component of any effective health system.
 Many regions suffer from a shortfall of health personnel.
 Africa represents the highest global shortfall in human resources for health.
-A major setback for the African region has been the migration of large numbers of highly trained doctors, educated in these countries, outside the continent (Clemens MA and Pettersson G, 2008).
+A major setback for the African region has been the migration of large numbers of highly trained doctors, educated in these countries, outside the continent (Clemens MA and Peterson G, 2008).
 For example, over the ten-year period from 2002 to 2011, many Sub-Saharan countries experienced decreases in physician densities because of increasing migration (Tankwanchi ABS, et.al., 2013).
 In addition, until 2010, eight Sub-Saharan countries had no medical schools of their own, which necessitated dependence on expatriates and external training (Chen C, et.al.
 2012).
 The evidences show that it is very urgent and important to develop and establish health education systems for the countries that do not have the medical schools yet.